Rachel Drummond

 Generally, a minimum of certificate-level training or an associate degree in a field such as biology, funeral science, or a similar subject is required.
-However, knowledge about anatomy, physiology, and medical lab practices that are included in most bachelor’s degree curriculums will help increase job opportunities.
+However, knowledge about anatomy, physiology, and medical lab practices included in most bachelor’s degree curriculums will help increase job opportunities.

 Read on to learn more about a career as a forensic autopsy technician.

-Featured CSI & Forensic Science Programs | ||
+Featured Programs | ||

 ---|---|---|